Strangers took in a delivery driver for 5 days after she was stranded in the Texas storm - Local News 8

 The couple and Timmons said they plan on staying in touch.
 On Friday, the weather let up and Timmons safely made it home to Houston on a sunny day with clear roads.

-“I am so grateful that they were not only able but willing to let a complete stranger into their home in the midst of a pandemic, in the midst of a storm that with no hesitation,” Timmons said.
-“They just opened their doors, opened their home and said come in and relax.”
+“I am so grateful that they were not only able but willing to let a complete stranger into their home in the midst of a pandemic, in the midst of a storm … with no hesitation,” Timmons said.
+“They just opened their doors, opened their home and said, ‘Come in and relax.'”

 “I’m just so grateful for them and so glad that this is where I ended up out of all the driveways in the world,” she said.